blieusong/sybase-ase-docker/README.md

 ## Installation

-- ASE installation folder : `/opt/sap`
+- ASE installation folder: `/opt/sap`
-- devices folder : `/data` on the container, mapped to `$HOME/sybase/data` on the host
+- devices folder: `/data` on the container, mapped to `$HOME/sybase/data` on the host
-- database installation folder : `/home/sybase/ase`
+- database installation folder: `/home/sybase/ase`

 ## Created Database

-- Dataserver name : DB_TEST
+- Dataserver name: DB_TEST
-- user : sa
+- user: sa
-- password : sybase
+- password: sybase

+## Ressource Allocation
+- Memory: 4GB
+- CPUs: 2

+## Charset

+I left **iso_1** which comes by default, because I use that at work.
+But you may want to switch it to something more modern like **UTF-8**.

 ## Docker Image Size